FAQ

 2. Ensure the ground cable between the scanner and radar tower is securely connected.
 Ensure the ground cable between the radar tower and grounding system are securely connected.

 3. SSR does not recommend any in-line lightning arrestors for the Radar Cable.
 If there is a true single point grounding system one could connect the armor and shield of the cable to a ground bar where it enters the building.
-Note: If the system is not single point grounded this could cause a ground-loop.
+Note: If the system is not single point grounded this could cause a ground-loop. - Surge Suppression:

 1. Power the PCRP through a UPS that is designed to protect against power surges.